open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-bid-for-a-lottender">Get the bid for the LotTender</a>, divide number by 100 and map to the bid's `.subcontracting.minimumPercentage` and `.subcontracting.maximumPercentage`.
+[Get the bid for the LotTender](operations.md#get-the-bid-for-a-lottender), divide number by 100 and map to the bid's `.subcontracting.minimumPercentage` and `.subcontracting.maximumPercentage`.

 ```xml
 <efac:SubcontractingTerm>